microsoft/vscode-dev-containers/containers/python-3-miniconda/README.md

 See [history](history) for information on the contents of each version and [here for a complete list of available tags](https://mcr.microsoft.com/v2/vscode/devcontainers/miniconda/tags/list).

 Alternatively, you can use the contents of `base.Dockerfile` to fully customize your container's contents or to build it for a container host architecture not supported by the image.

+### Using Conda
+This dev container and its associated image includes [the `conda` package manager](https://aka.ms/vscode-remote/conda/about).
+Additional packages installed using Conda will be downloaded from Anaconda or another repository if you configure one.
+To reconfigure Conda in this container to access an alternative repository, please see information on [configuring Conda channels here](https://aka.ms/vscode-remote/conda/channel-setup).

+Access to the Anaconda repository is covered by the [Anaconda Terms of Service](https://aka.ms/vscode-remote/conda/terms), which may require some organizations to obtain a commercial license from Anaconda. **However**, when this dev container or its associated image is used with GitHub Codespaces or GitHub Actions, **all users are permitted** to use the Anaconda Repository through the service, including organizations normally required by Anaconda to obtain a paid license for commercial activities.
+Note that third-party packages may be licensed by their publishers in ways that impact your intellectual property, and are used at your own risk.

 #### Debug Configuration